nbrady-techempower/TFB-Documentation/docs/Codebase/index.md

 #### Framework Specific Files

 Most of the files are framework specific and you can find more information within their individual READMEs.
-However, there are three files that are required by the TFB suite.
+However, there are two files that are required by the TFB suite.
 These are:

 * benchmark_config.json
-* setup.sh
+* [test-name].dockerfile

 See the section on [Framework Specific Files](Framework-Files) for more information.